Jorduin/Guides-by-a-Goldfish/README.md

 to point out anything confusing and elaborate.

 I do not intend to continuously update these.
 Feel free to download, modify or customize them as you see fit- all I ask is I be mentioned.
 The DRCT
-Execs were written by Alan Wise, credit for those go to him.
+Execs were written by Alan W., credit for those go to him.